 Just on a side note, inexpensive wines, in general, do not improve with time and are not meant to be kept around for long.
 As for red wines suitable for aging, they can be stored to age for around two years to a decade.
 White wines, on the other hand, age after two to three years of storage.

-If it isn’t necessary to keep white and red wines stored at different temperatures, then why should you get a dual zone wine cooler?
-The sections in wine cooler are to separate bottles of wine for keeping and those that are waiting to be served—either reds or whites.
+If it isn’t necessary to keep white and red wines stored at different temperatures for aging, then why should you get a dual zone wine cooler?
+The answer is simple.
+The sections in a dual zone wine cooler are to get the wine to the perfect serving temperature.
+Since different wines are to be enjoyed at different temperatures, a dual zone wine cooler helps accomplish this.

 Now, this is where whites and reds differ—the serving temperature.
 The recommended temperatures appear below: